dongqi-DQ/WRF4PALM/README.md

 # Note
 - We noticed that PALM uses a water temperature of 283 K as default, which may lead to a stable layer over water bodies if there are any in the PALM simulation domain.
 We recommend users to modify the water temperatuer using static driver.
 - We may release a static driver generator using global data set from Google earth engine and SST from ERA5.
+- Geostrophic winds only give an estimation while the accuracy still needs further discussion and investigation.
+This problem is the same in INIFOR.
 - We encourage WRF4PALM users to use the GitHub **Issue** system if they encountered any issues or problems using WRF4PALM.
 In this way, if multiple users have the same problem, the communication and trouble shooting will be easier.

 --------------------------------------------------------------------------------------------